 Miriam attended Cornell University and NYU’s Interactive Telecommunications Program.
 Her current research is the development of the Museduino, an open source electronics environment for exhibit designers and installation artists, which debuted at the Association of Science & Technology Centers (ASTC) Conference in Montreal.
 She has recently been a visiting artist at College of the Atlantic and Grinnell College.
 Miriam presents at ASTC, Museum Computer Network, Museums & the Web, and NM Association of Museums, among others.
 She’s guest-lectured at the University of Lugano and the University of Siena, where she does her best to talk about Arduino in its native Italian.

-Director of the AmeriCorps Cultural Technology Program at New Mexico Highlands University, Lauren places and manages interns in museums and cultural organizations throughout the state while teaching two courses per semester for the Media Arts and Technology Department at NMHU.
-The program is part of a collaborative effort to bridge internships in New Mexico museums with a university curriculum while providing mentored training for recent graduates.
+Lauren Addario holds a faculty position in Media Arts & Technology and is Director of the Cultural Technology Internship Program at New Mexico Highlands University, Lauren works directly with students to match their interests and skills with internships in museums and cultural organizations throughout the state.
+The program is part of a collaborative effort to bridge internships in New Mexico museums with a university curriculum while providing mentored training for students and recent graduates.
 Lauren holds a Master of Arts degree in Media Arts and Computer Science and a Bachelor of Fine Arts in painting from New Mexico Highlands University.

 Doug Patinka is the Deputy CIO at the New Mexico Department of Cultural Affairs where he oversees planning and projects for the department’s 15 programmatic and administrative divisions.
 He has been actively involved in the application of web and digital technologies for museums, cultural, and educational institutions since 1996.